-While doughnuts might not be especially healthy for humans, these doggie doughnuts are very healthy for your canine companion.
+Doughnuts might not be especially healthy for humans, but these doggie doughnuts are healthy for your canine companion.
 Plus, they're super easy to make.

 Materials and Tools: